khacksOSS/HacktoberFestKarunya2019/second/second.md

-Second year contribution are kept under this repo
+Second year contribution are kept under this repo.
+This is an edit by Gaius Reji URK18CS084